HyperGammaSpaces/SacredEchoes/SacredEchoes_Readme.txt

 - Stan's Movement Skills
 - laqieer's world map installation utilities
 - Huichelaar's world map flags upgrades
-- Assorted small tweaks and patches by StanH, Tequila, Crazycolorz5, Vennobennu, Leonarth, 7743 and aera
+- Assorted small tweaks and patches by StanH, Tequila, Crazycolorz5, Vennobennu, Leonarth, Vesly, 7743 and aera
   - Extra shout out to StanH and Snakey1 for finally squashing the remaining bugs in the magic system!
 - Music hacking utilities by Sme and Alusq, including Alusq's expanded percussion kit
 - Music arrangements based on Echoes OST and on Gaiden MIDI remixes by 雨原